siva-kannan3/module-federation-vite-example/README.md

 For viewing remote application visit [http://localhost:4173](http://localhost:4173) in your browser, and to view the host application visit [http://localhost:4000](http://localhost:4000).

-Feel free to give a star ⭐ if you have liked this project.
+Feel free to give a star ⭐ if you found it useful.